h22k/inisev/README.md

 - on second terminal dont forget to run `php artisan queue:listen`

 You can check `php artisan send:email:subscribers {postId}`.
+You can check JsonResponseProvider.php to how did I use `macro`.

 I did not write test.